 Welcome to How I Work!

-This series on Joie de Vivre highlights how people around the world are adjusting, coping, and working from home during the coronavirus pandemic.
-It features professionals living in Australia, Turkey, the Netherlands, the United States (including Chicago and New England), Germany, and Japan!
+This series on Joie de Vivre highlights how women around the world are adjusting, coping, and working from home during the coronavirus pandemic.
+It features professionals living in Australia, Turkey, the Netherlands, Germany, Japan, and the United States (from Detroit and Chicago to Alabama and Vermont).

 How I Work #1 introduces Dr. Margaret Hawke, 36, a geologist in Hobart, Tasmania, Australia.

 A world traveler – I’ve received postcards from Vietnam, Iceland, and Greece, among other countries – Margy is back home in Australia after doing research in Tanzania.
 She currently consults for the Australian minerals industry, focusing on data compilation and interpretation, geological field mapping, drill core logging, and research and development.
 She writes, “I once found a major copper deposit.
 And it wasn’t by sitting in an office!
 I can also fly helicopters and aeroplanes – but going flying is currently not considered an essential activity.”